SuavisLiu/Alternating-Direction-Implicit-ADI-for-2d-Heat-Equation/README.md

 ## Introduction

+This is the final project in Numerical Methods II taught by Lesile Greengard in 2021 Spring.

 This is the Matlab implemention of the ADI for 2d heat equaiton.

 The main implementation is under the file ADI2.m